-You can register online with a credit card.
+You can register online with a credit card or upload a purchase order.
 Electronic applications are processed at 6 p.m.
-EST. After submitting your application online, we will process it and send you an email with your membership number and codes that allow you to access the Members Area where you can electronically access the complete long-term problems while you wait for your membership packet to arrive.
+EST. After submitting your application online, we will process it and send you an email with your membership number and codes that allow you to access the Members Area where you can electronically access the complete long-term problems.

-You may also register by printing the Membership Application Form and mailing it with a check, money order, or purchase order, payable to Creative Competitions, Inc. (CCI), or with your credit card information to:
+You may also register by printing the Membership Application Form and mailing it with a check, money order, or purchase order, payable to Creative Competitions, Inc. (CCI) to:

 Creative Competitions, Inc.